 Most of the computation happens on Parachains, which are connected to and secured through the Relay Chain.
 Learn more about the status of Parachains here.

 DOT holders can economically back up to 16 validators through their nominations.
 This increases the security of the overall network and enables token holders to earn rewards on their staked funds.
 You will receive rewards in the form of newly minted DOTs.
 Conversely, if you do not participate in staking, your assets will get diluted over time.

 There have been some changes to staking on Kusama and Polkadot.
-The minimum amount needed to stake and earn rewards on Polkadot is now 40 DOT.
-You can always track the exact, minimum amount of DOT needed to stake and earn rewards here.
+The minimum amount needed to stake and earn rewards on Polkadot is now 120 DOT.
+This blog post by Polkadot is regularly updated with the current minimum amount .
 Please note the existential deposit of 1 DOT which is required to keep any account 'alive'.

 The amount of rewards you can earn through staking depends on the annual emission of new DOT tokens, which in turn depends on the overall amount of staked DOT tokens.
 The maximum emission of DOTs is set to 10%, which is achieved if 50% of DOTs are staked.
 This would result in a ~20% staking return.
 Please note that our commission fee will be deducted from these returns.
 Should the amount of staked tokens exceed 50%, the emission and return rate, respectively will decrease.

 You can use our reward calculator above for an estimation of your staking rewards.

 You remain in full control over your DOT tokens when you stake.
 You simply delegate the right to propose blocks and validate transactions contained in each DOT token to the validators you nominate.
 However, please note that your tokens are illiquid while staked.
 You need to unbond in order to move your funds.